nodejs/node/doc/api/fs.md

     description: The `file` parameter can be a file descriptor now.
 -->

+Warning: this is **blocking call**, do not use in an asynchronous environment unless you know what you are doing.
+More info [here](https://nodejs.org/en/docs/guides/blocking-vs-non-blocking)).

 * `file` {string|Buffer|number} filename or file descriptor
 * `data` {string|Buffer}
 * `options` {Object|string}